jutge-org/jutge-components/README.md

 Dependencies: `ag-grid-react` and `ag-grid-community` packages.

+## XTerm

+This is a copy of https://github.com/Qovery/react-xtermjs/blob/develop/src/xterm.tsx with just a single modification: add the `use client` directive.
+Otherwise, NextJS was complaining about document not being defined.

+# Spinners

 ## SimpleSpinner

 The `SimpleSpinner` component is a simple and small rotating spinner that can be used to indicate loading state inline.
 It uses the `lucide-react` package for the spinner icon.
 It is shown after some delay so that most times it is not ever seen.